merycd/merycd/README.md

 ## Who is me

 * Hi my name is Maryane, I live in a city next to Sao Paulo, Brazil.
-* I like to play games and trying to learn eletric guitar too.
+* I like to play games!!
+Now I trying to learn eletric guitar too.
 I'm curious and like to learn aleatory things so I always studying.
-* I have bachelor degree in Information Systems and have a
+* I have bachelor degree in Information Systems and graduate degree in Data Science and Analytics.
+I work with technology a long time (more than ten years), have experience with oracle database, PL/SQL and ETL.

 <!--  ###### COMENTADO